Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Holographic Superconductor

-To determine the condensation operator as a function of temperature, we numerically solve the system \eqref{eq:CondeFieldEqns}, subject to the boundary conditions \eqref{eq:BoundarySols1}-\eqref{eq:BoundarySols2}.
-Our analysis is performed in the canonical ensemble, where the charge density $\rho$ is held fixed.
-In accordance with the holographic dictionary, we interpret $\Psi_2$ as the source of the dual operator $\mathcal{O}_1$ and thus impose the source-free condition $\Psi_2 = 0$ to ensure spontaneous symmetry breaking, allowing us to relate $ \Psi_1 \sim \langle\mathcal{O}_1\rangle$.
-Furthermore, we set the scaling dimension to $\Delta_1 = 1$ and perform our computations both by varying the rotation parameter $J$ at fixed critical exponent $z$, and by varying $z$ while keeping $J$ fixed.
+Starting from the near-horizon expansions \eqref{eq:NHfields}, the equations are integrated toward the boundary at $u=0$.
+The shooting parameters $(\Psi_h, a_t^{(1)})$ are adjusted such that for each temperature (or equivalently $r_h$) the source-free condition $\Psi_2=0$ is satisfied.
+Once the boundary conditions are met, the coefficient $\Psi_1 \sim \langle \mathcal{O}\rangle$ is extracted as function of the temperature in order to construct the condensation curves.
+The critical temperature $T_c$ is determined by the onset of a non-trivial solution, or the temperature at which $\langle \mathcal{O}\rangle$ vanishes.
+Our computations are performed setting $\ell=1$, while varying the rotation parameter $J$ at fixed critical exponent $z$, and by varying $z$ while keeping $J$ fixed.
+In addition, we verified that the numerical solutions are stable when changing the integration step and the initial guesses for the shooting parameters.
 The results are presented in Figure~\ref{fig:Condensate}.
 Specifically, the left panel illustrates the effect of increasing the rotation parameter, considering the values $J=0$, $1/4$, $1/2$ and $3/4$ while keeping the critical exponent fixed at $z = 5/2$.
 As shown, increasing the rotation leads to a reduction in the amplitude of the condensate.
 On the other hand, the right panel shows the influence of varying the critical exponent, with $z=7/3$, $5/2$, $8/3$ and $11/4$ for a constant value of the rotation parameter $J = 1/4$.
 Contrary to the effect of rotation, increasing the critical exponent results in an enhancement in the amplitude of the condensate.
 Altogether, these results suggest that the anisotropy induced by a larger critical exponent favors the formation of the superconducting phase.